Wed, Oct 14, 2015 at 1pm EDT / 10am PDT

 (I'm re-running this popular webinar to give you the scoop!)

 When you’ve gone to the effort of soliciting donors, creating displays, and arranging volunteers for checkout,... (continued)

-Includes all 14 of the Hour Series training modules: board development, community problem solving, ED performance review, financial management, management excellence, marketing, nonprofit start-up, outcomes measurements, personnel management, program evaluation, resource development, risk management,... (continued)
+Updated 2016 version, includes hyperlinks in guides and updated information.
+Includes all 14 of the Hour Series training modules: board development, community problem solving, ED performance review, financial management, management excellence, marketing, nonprofit start-up, outcomes measurements,... (continued)

-Although the program evaluation is included in the outcomes measurements training module, this module focuses exclusively on the development of program evaluation strategies for new and existing programs.
+This updated 2016 version includes hyperlinked text for easier access to information.
+Although the program evaluation strategies are included in the outcomes measurements training module, this module focuses exclusively on the development of program evaluation strategies for new and existing programs.
 Includes: Power Point, instructor notes, sample agenda, handouts and guide.

 Wed, Apr 08, 2015 at 1pm EDT / 10am PDT

 Summary: Obtaining grant funding from foundations, corporations, and public agencies is a competitive process.
 Before beginning a lengthy proposal, applicants must carefully assess their alignment with grantor guidelines, interests, and funding priorities.
 Otherwise, the endeavor will force an... (continued)

 The Arts & Sciences Division is an academic community of students and faculty involved in the discovery, evaluation, and transmission of essential knowledge.
 The liberal arts curriculum is designed to prepare students for the world of work and to transfer successfully to a four-year institution.
 The Arts and... (continued)

 Wed, Mar 11, 2015 at 1pm EDT / 10am PDT